mschutze/MALTOR/README.md

 ### Input

-MALTOR can import 3D images in Nifti (.nii) format and text data in TXT, CSV or XML format.
+MALTOR can import 3D images in Nifti (.nii) format and text data in TXT, CSV or XLSX (Microsoft Excel) format.

 ### Algorithms

-Currently the available algorithms are SVM, GPC, GPR, PMA and KCCA (through various libraries).
+Currently the available algorithms are SVM, GPC and GPR (through various libraries).

+### Required libraries

+The required libraries are: kernlab, oro.nifti, raster, MASS and xlsx (and their dependencies).